tcj2001/AlpacaDashboard-DotNet-6.0/README.md

 All trades are recorded in a **SQLite database** for price analysis like profit/loss by Date/Bot/Symbol etc.

+Setting for each Scanners are stored in the database, so next time you load the dashboard those setting will be restored.

+Setting for each Bot at Asset level is also stored in the database, so next time you load the dashboard setting for each Bots at Asset level will be restored.

 This Dashboard should also work for non-subscribed users by changing the subscribed setting to false in the appsetting.json file.

 Provide your feedback to improve the functionality of Alpaca Dashboard, **write new scanner and bots** and add to project.